Faronnnn/OmadaWebsiteTests/README.md

 Checking if jobs offers are accessible through external website.
 This test simply checks if there is an offer with specific name on the website where Omada tries announces their work offers.

 ### Test 3:
+Checking address of Polish branch from contact page

+### Test 4:
+Test is trying to download some pdf guide from Omada's website.
+Due to many redirections in the dowload process it was pretty complicated to figure out how to set Firexfox not to show dowload dialog.
+Firefox recuire to point specific file type that we wish to skip showin this dialog window.